manekinekko/github-action-angular-hexa/README.md

 # ![Deploy to Azure with Hexa.run](https://github.com/manekinekko/github-action-angular-hexa/workflows/Deploy%20to%20Azure%20with%20Hexa.run/badge.svg)

-## Deploy to Azure
+## Deploy Angular to Azure with [Hexa.run](https://hexa.run)

 ### On your local machine

 - Run `npm run hexa:login` to log into your Azure account.
 - Run `npm run hexa:init` and follow Hexa's instructions.
-This will create a `hexa.json`
+This will create a `hexa.json`.
+  - NOTE: the hosting public folder should point to `./dist/angular-app-name/`
 - Commit your changes.
 - Run `npm run hexa:ci`, this will print the following credentials:
 ```